Search

 • If you're changing to a shorter handlebar, such as from a drop bar to a bullhorn, you can cut the leather short using sharp scissors or an exacto blade.
 If it's a stitched-on product like the Sew-on Bar Wraps or City Grips, Geoff recommends measuring carefully ("measure twice, cut once!") before cutting to try to avoid cutting midway through a stitch hole.

 How did your re-installation go?
-We'd love to hear your thoughts and experiences!
+We'd love to hear about your experience!

 Leave a comment (all fields required)